Tips and Tricks

 - The properties of the certificate.
 The current standard is a minimum of 2048-bit RSA, or when visitors are using modern browsers, ECC.
 The algorithm for signature must be SHA-2.
 Does a certificate not meet these requirements?
 A free reissue of your certificate will solve this.

 Make sure the server supports the latest versions of the TLS protocol.
-The protocols from which SSL certificates derive their name, SSL version 1 and 2 are now unsafe.
-Turn SSLv2 and SSLv3 therefore in your server configuration so that only the newer TLS protocols will be used, and attacks like Poodle won't occur.
+The protocols from which SSL certificates derive their name, SSL versions 1, 2 and 3 are now unsafe, as well as TLS versions 1.0 and 1.1.
+Turn therefore those protocols off in your server configuration so that only the newer TLS protocols 1.2 and 1.3 will be used.

 Perfect Forward Secrecy